umairsyed613/EFDbFactory.Sql/README.md

 Factory Pattern for Entity Framework Core.
 It helps for multiple EF DbContext with this pattern.
 You can create readonly context and read-write with transaction.

-# How to get it
-You can get it from NuGet - just install the [EFDbFactory.Sql](https://www.nuget.org/packages/EFDbFactory.Sql/)

 # How to use it

 Inherit your dbcontext with commondbcontext